Broome International Airport: Post-war

+In August 1993, the Broome Advertiser noted that a new international terminal facility was then under construction at the airport, and expected to be ready for the use of overseas visitors by December of that year:

+The high, pitched roof building has been designed to reflect the established Broome style of architecture and will be used solely to process passengers travelling on international flights.
+It will accommodate full security, customs, immigration and quarantine services, including complete computer link-ups for passenger processing (..)
+Since March 1992, the airport has received more than 3,000 visitors from Singapore, travelling on chartered Boeing 767 aircraft.

 The runway at was extended between 2004 and 2006, and in the years since, the airport has seen several enhancements to support helicopter operations.
-It is also equipped with state-of-the-art firefighting facilities, reflecting its role in both passenger and resource industry aviation.
-These improvements have been part of a broader effort to modernise the airport and support its mixed commercial and emergency functions.
+It is also equipped with firefighting facilities.

 The main entryway to the airport, Macpherson Road, carries historical significance as it was named after a pioneer of the town.
 It was purpose-built to accommodate the telegraph cable that once ran from a point 200 metres east of the Vine walking trail, through a junction box now located on private land, to the Broome Court House, formerly known as Cable House.
-This link underscores Broome's role in early international communications.

 On 18 November 2010, Broome International was reclassified as a Class D non-radar controlled aerodrome, meaning air traffic controllers separate aircraft using pilot position estimates and altitude reports, rather than radar tracking.
 The Kimberly Qantas lounge received upgrades during a broader terminal refresh between 2014 and 2015, which included landscaping and maintenance works.
 On 14 May 2019, the airport handled its largest aircraft to date when a Qantas A330, operating flight QF44 from Denpasar, Bali, Indonesia to Sydney, diverted to Broome due to an electrical fault.

 International route to Singapore

 For years, Singapore has been Broome's only seasonal international destination.
 The route was first introduced by SilkAir, which operated four charter flights from Changi Airport in 2018, running from 22 May to 2 June.
 This was repeated in 2019 from 13 June to 24 June.
 No flights took place in 2020 due to the COVID-19 pandemic, and SilkAir was later merged into Singapore Airlines in 2021, bringing the initial service to an end.
 The route remained dormant until 2024, when it was revived by Jetstar Asia as the first post-pandemic link between the two destinations.
 This seasonal service operated from 25 June to 26 October 2024.

 Encouraged by the response, Jetstar Asia resumed the route in 2025, beginning on 1 April with plans to run flights until 25 October.
 However, the season was cut short, with services ending on 31 July following the announcement that Jetstar Asia would cease operations by that date.
-This marked another pause in Broome's only international connection, leaving its future once again uncertain.